 According to the Act, a quorum is the majority of a governing body.
-For example, three members of a five-member city council would qualify as a quorum.
+For example, four members of a five-member city council would qualify as a quorum.
 If two members of this council met separately to discuss official matters, this meeting could violate the Act.

 Social media’s role in the Open Meetings Act